-The International Consortium for Health & Wellness Coaching
+The National Board for Health & Wellness Coaching

-Incorporated in 2017, ICHWC is an independent, not-for-profit organization that supports the worldwide advancement of the field of health and wellness coaching by implementing a standard supported by a certification examination and research.
+Incorporated in 2017, NBHWC is an independent, not-for-profit organization that supports the worldwide advancement of the field of health and wellness coaching by implementing a standard supported by a certification examination and research.

 To be eligible for the HWC Certifying Examination, professionals must meet requirements for demonstrating education and experience in the field.
-Complete guidelines and requirements are outlined on the ICHWC website and described in the 2017 Bulletin of Information.
+Complete guidelines and requirements are outlined on the NBHWC website and described in the 2019-2021 Bulletin of Information.